June 25, 2003

 As indicated, the great manager can impact the lives of tens or hundreds of people in your company.
 Conversely, the uncivil manager can wreak havoc with a similar numbers of lives.
-The position of management is every so powerful to influence those around them.
+The position of management is ever so powerful to influence those around them.

 Your company wide compliance initiative has the elements that provide guidance for creating a program that the government is likely to look favorably upon.
 The problem is that these same criteria inadvertently communicate the message that implies building a program based on this formula is enough.
 It isn’t.